DiegoPalaciosGit/Dashboard-Global-Pharmaceutical-Spending/README.md

 ## Note

-As shown in the line chart GIF, some countries lack complete data for certain years between 1970 and 2014.
+As shown in the line chart GIF, some countries lack complete data for the entire 1970–2014 period.
+Consequently, they may not appear in certain charts or decade-based rankings.
-As a result, some charts or rankings may not display certain countries for specific decades.

 ⚠️ In a future version of this project, we plan to address these data gaps by using linear regression models in Python to estimate missing values and reconstruct a more consistent time series for all countries.